May 24, 2022 by Sonja Edridge

 - The alcoholic content of a drink affects the appetite, so aperitifs tend to be low alcohol compared to the drinks’ volume.
 Some liqueurs, like Campari, need to be diluted with other drinks to lower their alcoholic power.

-If aperitif opens the dinner ceremony, digestif is its closing counterpart.
-Digestif – referred to as amaro in Italian – is an alcoholic beverage that is meant to aid digestion after a large meal.
+If an aperitif is meant to open up the palate and usher in the dinner ceremony, the digestif is its closing counterpart.
+Digestif – referred to as amaro in Italian – are alcoholic beverages that are meant to aid digestion after a large meal.
 Popular digestifs include fortified wines, like port and sherry, herbal liqueurs, like aquavit, and aged liqueurs, like brandy and grappa.

 While there’s a variety of after dinner drinks that fall into this category, a digestif is not to be confused with a dessert drink, which is typically sweeter and features decadent ingredients like chocolate and cream.